Achu2234/Gaming-Calculator/README.md

 # Gaming-Calculator (BETA)
-This calculator in Beta version!
-Please Open a issue for more development!🙂️
+This calculator in *Beta* version!
+Please Open a issue for more development or Join Us on Telegram 🙂

-# Run
+# To Run This Calculator
 To run this calculator Downlaod this code and Run `index.html`